 I strongly recommend the Adios Ingrown Hair and Razor Burn Tonic with salicylic and glycolic acids.
 Its custom blend alpha hydroxy acid and other wonderful ingredients make it surprisingly effective.
 If the spot is from sun damage or it’s an old scar, I tend to use lactic acid or a blend of acids.

-In most cases, when dealing hyperpigmentation and scarring, I prefer using chemical exfoliants (alpha hydroxy acids) rather than physical, scrub-based exfoliants.
+In most cases, when dealing with hyperpigmentation and scarring, I prefer using chemical exfoliants (alpha hydroxy acids) rather than physical, scrub-based exfoliants.
 Chemical exfoliants are often easier to control and have a more uniform effect.
 For optimal results, visit a trusted skin care professional who has in experience with treating hyperpigmentation.

 Keloids are another form of scarring and you can read my previous post named How to Prevent and Deal with keloids.